lorecampa/RecSysChallenge2023/README.md

 ## Solution

 The best solution was achieved by using an XGBoost re-ranker model using a hybrid of scores between SLIMElasticNet and RP3Beta as a candidate generator with a cutoff of 35.
 See the [presentation slides](https://github.com/lorecampa/rec_sys_challenge_2024/blob/main/slides/main.pdf) for a comparison between algorithms used.

+In the end, I placed 1<sup>st</sup> in the first deadline and tied for 3<sup>rd</sup> place with a different team in the second deadline.